nsensfel/prolix-coding-style/README.md

 * `[0]`
 * `[a + b]`

+Note: function call arguments are *qualifying groups*, function definition and declaration arguments are **not**.

 #### 1.2.
 Instruction Groups
 An *instruction group* is a *group* that returns no value.